vivek-2567/Olympic-Games-Data-Analysis/README.md

 <p align="center"><img src="https://socialify.git.ci/vivek-2567/Olympic-Games-Data-Analysis/image?description=1&descriptionEditable=Data%20Analysis%20on%20Olympic%20Games%20till%202016...&font=Jost&name=1&owner=1&pattern=Signal&theme=Light" alt="project-image"></p>

-<p id="description">This is a Data Science Project on Olympic Games.
-The dataset chosen here contains data of all Olympic Games till 2016.
-It contains a comprehensive analysis of each and every details of both Summer as well as Winter Olympic Games held at different countries Worldwide.
-Here I have analysed the data right from the prospective of countries players as well as aspiring players.</p>
+<p id="description">This is an Olympic Games data science project.
+The dataset selected here includes information from every Olympic Games until 2016.
+It consists of an in-depth analysis of every single detail of the Summer and Winter Olympic Games staged in various nations throughout the world.
+Here, I have analysed the data from the viewpoints of both current and potential players from various nations.</p>

 <h2>🚀 Demo</h2>